gujord/OpenAPI-MCP/README.md

 ## Model Context Protocol (MCP) Configuration

 The MCP integration now returns JSON-RPC 2.0 responses including a top-level `server_name` field.
-This allows external orchestrators (e.g., Cursor, Windsurf, Claude Desktop) to easily discover and invoke tools.
+Endpoints are dynamically registered as MCP tools.
+Note that tool names must only contain alphanumeric characters, underscores, or hyphens.
+For example, the metadata tool is registered as `tools_list` (underscore instead of a forward slash).

 ### Example MCP Config for Cursor